annalisa144/reverdecer/_posts/2019-03-12-mexico-city-just-a-taste.md

 We *had* to go to Mexico City if we had any chance of [getting our money back from the Mexican government.](http://reverdecer.annalisagross.com/2019/03/16/getting-our-money-back/).
 Lesson: don't bother with temporary residency if you can manage to leave the country every six months.

 I'm glad the government beauraucracy is this centralized, because we wouldn't have made it to Mexico City without this reason: can't drive there legally and can't leave the dogs alone overnight--Mexico City was out of our reach.
-(My mom made it all possible!
-That story later.)
+[My mom made it all possible!](https://reverdecer.annalisagross.com/2019/03/28/vanlife-and-re-wombing/)

 Now we have a long list of things to explore when we find a way to return.
 Mexico City is gorgeous, friendly, fascinating, and for one of the world's biggest cities, surprisingly navigable by foot+metro+taxi.
 Upon descending the metro stairs and not seeing our train line, we looked at each other to confer but before we could even ask the question, a stranger stopped and asked "Adonde van?" and by the time we could tell her "la linea verde" two more people had stopped and pointed the way.